rails/rails/guides/source/caching_with_rails.md

 ### Low-Level Caching

 Sometimes you need to cache a particular value or query result instead of caching view fragments.
-Rails' caching mechanism works great for storing __any__ kind of information.
+Rails' caching mechanism works great for storing any serializable information.

 The most efficient way to implement low-level caching is using the `Rails.cache.fetch` method.
 This method does both reading and writing to the cache.
 When passed only a single argument, the key is fetched and value from the cache is returned.
 If a block is passed, that block will be executed in the event of a cache miss.
 The return value of the block will be written to the cache under the given cache key, and that return value will be returned.
 In case of cache hit, the cached value will be returned without executing the block.